 Thousands of people die in large truck crashes each year.
 Most of these fatalities are passengers in smaller vehicles, although a small percentage is made up of truck driver fatalities.
 These accidents also cause thousands of injuries in the U.S. annually.

 When you or a loved one gets injured in a crash caused by the truck driver or trucking company, how do you hold them accountable?
-Call the lawyers at The Kelleher Firm in Naples and Fort Myers at 833-546-3675.
+Call the lawyers at Kelleher Law in Naples and Fort Myers at 833-546-3675.
 We can determine if you have a claim and let you know what your options are for pursuing accountability for the at-fault party.

 Please browse the following sections for more information: